 What is the definition of workplace harassment in California?

-Workplace harassment is defined legally as a situation in which an employee is subjected to unwelcome verbal or physical conduct based on any of the characteristics that are protected by the Fair Employment and Housing Act, such as race, sexual orientation or disability.
+Workplace harassment is defined legally as a situation in which an employee is subjected to unwelcome verbal or physical conduct based on any of the characteristics that are protected by the, such as race, sexual orientation or disability.
 Another definition is a situation in which unwelcome conduct is severe enough to create a hostile or abusive environment for the employee.

 What factors are taken into consideration when assessing a case?